Yaoxochitl (MH515r)

 Glyph or Iconographic Image Description:

 This compound glyph for the personal name Yaoxochitl (attested here as a man's name) has three principal elements.
 On the left is a war (yao-) shield with a bird's eye view of a turtle (ayotl), a phonetic complement] poking out a little bit from underneath the shield.
 The shield has a diamond, criss-cross pattern contained within a curving line at top and bottom.
-The other principal element is an upright yellow flower (xochitl) with a tripartite sepal and (at the top) three petals and two anthers.
+The other principal element is an upright yellow flower (xochitl) with a tripartite sepal and (at the top) three petals and two pistils or stamens with anthers.
 The flower also has two red dots toward the bottom of the part that is painted yellow.

 Description, Credit: